ChasePodiatry/Website/_pages/privacy-policy.md

 * Health Insurance Company - if you have health insurance, they will be notified of treatment via an invoice.

 ## Security
-Chase Podiatry & Chiropody takes many precautions to prevent the loss, misuse or alteration of your personal information.
+Chase Podiatry takes many precautions to prevent the loss, misuse or alteration of your personal information.
 These measures include:

 * Use of SSL encryption for you sensitive data.
 * Hardware stored in secured  offsite datacentres behind firewalls.